vvkrddy/callistoDownloader/README.md

 - `download(select_year, select_month, select_day, instruments)`
 <br>Downloads the spectrograms for given list of days of a given year and month; for set of instruments

+If a file already exists, the download() will skip re-downloading it but the progress bar indicates the total files and not just the downloaded ones.

 ## Argument rules:

 - `select_year`